In a Nutshell:

 1] Brings Inclusivity

-Open-loop payment systems allow every individual who uses a card or a digital mode of payment to transact, making it a completely inclusive system.
-You do not have to be a dedicated member of any bank or organization to be able to access the system, it is inclusive and open for all!
+You do not have to be a dedicated member of any bank or organization to be able to access the system; it is inclusive and open for all!

 2] Adds Convenience

-With open-loop payments, you have the flexibility of making payments anywhere without having to worry about unnecessary details.
-Being able to pay for anything with your account, regardless of what bank the receiver uses is a big convenience that open-loop payment systems offer.
+Being able to pay for anything with your account, regardless of what bank the receiver uses, is a big convenience that open-loop payment systems offer.

 3] Broadly Accepted

-Open-loop payment systems are accepted by merchants globally, making it easier for consumers to buy goods and services anywhere in the world.
 For example, if you are in a different country and only have a card to make all your payments, you can do the same at any merchant, thanks to open-loop payments.

 Handling cash is not as easy as it appears.
 There are several types of costs that a merchant has to bear.
 Not only does this reduce the cost involved in cash handling, but it can also reduce the land cost of any ticketing infrastructure.

-Simply enabling an open-loop payment system can help in reducing the handling charges along with different infrastructure costs to nil.
+Simply enabling an open-loop payment system can help in reducing the handling charges, along with different infrastructure costs to nil.

 If you get proper support from professionals, it may take you less time and cost to develop an e-wallet app that offers an open-loop facility than your legacy payment system.